fsprojects/Paket/docs/content/getting-started.md

 ### Downloading Paket and it's BootStrapper

-  * Create a `.paket` folder in the root of your solution
+  * Create a `.paket` folder in the root of your solution.
-  * Download the latest [paket.bootstrapper.exe](https://github.com/fsprojects/Paket/releases/latest) into that folder
+  * Download the latest [paket.bootstrapper.exe](https://github.com/fsprojects/Paket/releases/latest) into that folder.
   * Run `.paket/paket.bootstrapper.exe`.
-This will download the latest `paket.exe`
+This will download the latest `paket.exe`.
-  * Commit `.paket/paket.bootstrapper.exe` into your repo and add `.paket/paket.exe` to your `.gitignore` file
+  * Commit `.paket/paket.bootstrapper.exe` into your repo and add `.paket/paket.exe` to your `.gitignore` file.

 ### Specifying dependencies